aienx/js-archive/README.md

 Rules and prectices applies to all xxcent community channels.

 # Contributions
  Contributions are very welcome!
-See our contributing.md for more information.
+Please see our [contributing.md](/contributing.md).

 # Current App list
  * JavaScript Time ...